akash-network/docs/akash-mainnet8-upgrade/mainnet8-provider-upgrade-procedure.md

 type -p provider-services
 ```

-If you get anything below `0.4.8`, then get the right binary from https://github.com/akash-network/provider/releases/tag/v0.4.8 page.
+If you get anything below `0.4.8`, then get the right binary from [this page](https://github.com/akash-network/provider/releases/tag/v0.4.8).

-\\